stanwood/handbook/README.md

 ## Onboarding

-New employees need these accounts.
+New employees (aka Wookies) need these accounts.

-All accounts (except GitHub and Gitlab) must be the @stanwood.de email.
+All accounts (except GitHub and Gitlab) must be the @stanwood.io email.

-### 0. TODO new employee
+### 0. TODO Wookie / new employee
 Ask them to read this handbook thoroughly!

 ### 1. E-mail